-The present organ is the largest surviving example of the work of Johann Snetzler.
+The Peterhouse organ is the largest surviving example of the work of Johann Snetzler.
 It was given to the College in 1765 by Horatio Mann (who had joined Peterhouse as a Fellow Commoner in 1760) and the College has had to rely on the generosity of current Petreans to fund the restoration.
-The College is most grateful for the pledges and donations received so far which have given us the confidence to go ahead.
-If you are interested in making a donation, we would love to hear from you - please contact the Development Office.
+The College is most grateful for the pledges and donations received so far.
+If you are interested in sponsoring a pipe or making a donation - please contact the Development Office.

 The chapel was consecrated in 1632 during the Mastership of Matthew Wren, and an organ was installed as early as 1635.
 As a centre of Laudian practice, music played a central role in chapel life from the outset.